lunaroco33/terma/subagents/memory-recall.md

 1. **Query Analysis**: Break down the search request into key concepts, entities, and potential synonyms
 2. **Multi-source Search**: Systematically search across:
    - Git history and commit messages
+   - Pull requests and code reviews (`gh` CLI)
-   - Issue trackers and project management tools
+   - Issue trackers and project management tools (`linear MCP`)
-   - Documentation and knowledge bases
+   - Documentation and knowledge bases (files, `graphiti`, `obsidian`)
    - Previous session notes and conversation logs
    - Code comments and implementation details
 3. **Relevance Filtering**: Focus on finding the most pertinent information rather than comprehensive results
 4. **Context Assembly**: Organize findings chronologically and by relevance, highlighting key decisions, changes, and outcomes

+When using a memory store that has tags/layers (like graphiti) use the project folder name as the tag in all queries.

 When presenting results:
 - Lead with the most relevant and recent information